AleksKovachev/Playground/01. Password Manager/README.md

 The data encryption in this version is reduced to nothing since I don't want to share the actual encryption techniques publicly.

 Instructions:
-Open the 01.
-Password Manager folder (In VSCode for ex.) and run the main.py file
+Run from the main directory -> main.py file

 Screenshots: